Cookies & personal data

 HRIS (HR Information System)(HRIS)

-An HR information system—software for automating HR processes: employee records, payroll, leave management, training.
+Software that automates HR processes: employee data, payroll, time-off, training.
 Major systems: SAP HCM, Workday, BambooHR.
-Typically, HRIS doesn't address engagement—separate tools are needed.
+Note: HRIS typically doesn't solve engagement—you need separate tools for that.

-"TeamHero integrates with HRIS via API, syncing organizational structure and employee data."
+"TeamHero integrates with your HRIS via API, syncing org structure and employee data."

 360-Degree Feedback(360-Degree Feedback)

-A method of evaluating an employee from all angles: self-assessment, manager evaluation, and feedback from peers and direct reports.
-Provides a fuller picture than top-down evaluation alone.
-Risk: if implemented poorly, it becomes a tool for settling scores rather than development.
+Evaluating an employee from all sides: self-assessment, manager, peers, and direct reports.
+Gives a fuller picture than top-down only.
+Risk: if mishandled, it becomes a revenge tool instead of a development tool.

-"Annual 360 feedback revealed a gap in perception: the manager sees themselves as open, the team does not.
-This became a growth point."
+"Our 360 revealed a gap: manager sees herself as open; team doesn't.
+That became a growth point."

 H